'She had a heart of gold' North Cork village in shock over death of widowed mother-of-three Mary O’Keeffe

 “She laughed and said, ‘Well, I’m broke now.’”

-Ann looks genuinely bewildered when asked about what she thinks about what happened.
+Ann looks genuinely bewildered when asked about what she thinks may have happened.

 “I am just dumbfounded about what happened.”